phkaeser/wlmaker/doc/ROADMAP.md

   * Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.

 * Screensaver support.
-  * Implement ext-session-lock-v1 protocol.
+  * [done] Implement ext-session-lock-v1 protocol.
-  * Verify screen lock works with eg. swaylock.
+  * [done] Verify screen lock works with eg. swaylock.
   * Implement timer for lock, and support zwp_idle_inhibit_manager_v1 to inhibit.

 * Configuration file support